July 15, 2024 by Bojana Krstic

 • Have access to all business records at any given time.

-• Minimize the risk and liabilities that can arise from poor records management.
+• Minimize the risks and liabilities that can arise from poor records management.

-In some cases, companies are required by law to retain their emails (being that emails are regarded as official business records) for a certain period of time.
+In some cases, companies are required by law to retain their emails (since those emails are regarded as official business records) for a certain period of time.

 Depending on the industry you work in, this retention period can vary.
-For example, under FERPA, schools need to preserve their emails for 5 years, whereas in healthcare, all information subject to HIPAA must be retained for 7 years.
+For example, under FERPA, schools need to preserve their emails for five years, whereas in healthcare, all information subject to HIPAA must be retained for seven years.

 However, you can choose to keep your emails in the archive for longer than prescribed by law.